ppfeufer/aa-rss-to-discord/CONTRIBUTING.md

 This app is fully translation-ready and translations are handled via [Weblate].
-If you like to contribute to the app's translation or simply improve it, feel free to register on my [Weblate] site and message me so I can add you to the right group.
+If you like to contribute to the app's translation or simply improve it, feel free to register on my [Weblate] site and message me, so I can add you to the right group.

 <!-- Links -->
 [Weblate]: https://weblate.ppfeufer.de/ "Weblate"